-- Continue long-term systematic monitoring of resources and processes to detect natural and human-caused trends, document changes in species or communities, evaluate the effectiveness of management actions taken to protect and restore resources, and to mitigate impacts on resources. - Continue research that furthers understanding of the geology, sand, wind, and water processes that underlie the dunes system. - Conduct or support natural history studies of endemic insects to support management and protection of these species. - Identify ecological disturbance regimes (e.g., wildland fires and sand blowouts) and their extent, and determine the relative impact of human actions on them. - Implement and keep current a cooperative wildlands fire management plan that maintains, to the extent possible, condition class I vegetative communities (i.e., within the natural range).
-This plan is developed with the input and cooperation of park neighbors and federal, state, and local agencies. - Establish cooperative agreements and develop weed management area plans for prevention and control of nonnative plants. - Inventory and map cottonwoods in new areas of the park to determine whether they are un-hybridized narrowleaf cottonwoods.
-Identify and implement management actions aimed at minimizing the likelihood of introduction of and hybridization with broadleaf cottonwoods.
+- Continue long-term systematic monitoring of resources and processes with neighbors such as the USFS and USFWS, to detect natural and human-caused trends, document changes in species or communities, evaluate the effectiveness of management actions taken to protect and restore resources, and to mitigate impacts on resources. - Continue research that furthers understanding of the geology, sand, wind, and water processes that underlie the dunes system. - Conduct or support natural history studies of endemic insects to support management and protection of these species. - Identify ecological disturbance regimes (e.g., wildland fires and sand blowouts) and their extent, and determine the relative impact of human actions on them. - Implement and keep current a cooperative wildlands fire management plan that maintains, to the extent possible, condition class I vegetative communities (i.e., within the natural range).
+This plan is developed with the input and cooperation of park neighbors and federal, state, and local agencies (e.g., Baca National Wildlife Refuge, The Nature Conservancy, and USFWS). - Establish cooperative agreements and develop weed management area plans for prevention and control of nonnative plants with park neighbors, such as the USFS.

-- Continue to map and monitor sand sheet wetlands areas (springs, stream corridors, and interdunal ponds) to expand understanding of long-term water trends, surface water-groundwater relationships, sensitive species, and human impacts.
+- Inventory and map cottonwoods in new areas of the park to determine whether they are unhybridized narrowleaf cottonwoods.
+Identify and implement management actions aimed at minimizing the likelihood of introduction of and hybridization with broadleaf cottonwoods. - Continue to map and monitor sand sheet wetlands areas (springs, stream corridors, and interdunal ponds) to expand understanding of long-term water trends, surface water-groundwater relationships, sensitive species, and human impacts.
 Persistent problems may trigger restoration activities or management of visitor access. - Inventory, map, and monitor vegetation, fauna, and soils in tundra areas, particularly adjacent to popular trails and alpine lakeshores.
 If resources are threatened, actions could include stronger delineation of trails, trail relocation, and/or site restoration.
-Persistent problems could trigger additional management actions such as use limits or closures, education, and mandatory permits. - Inventory human-made structures and modifications, and remove structures or restore modifications that do not contribute to the purposes or management of the park, or have been determined not to have cultural significance, or are judged to be unsafe. - Provide information to adjacent homeowners and private landowners on living with the park's natural processes, wildlife, critical habitats, and threats to its resources.
-Information will include wildlife, wildfire, nonnative plants, etc. - Conserve and restore habitats for threatened and endangered species
+Persistent problems could trigger additional management actions such as use limits or closures, education, and mandatory permits. - Inventory human-made structures and modifications, and remove structures or restore modifications that do not contribute to the purposes or management of the park, or have been determined not to have cultural significance, or are judged to be unsafe. - Provide information on living with the park's natural processes, wildlife, critical habitats, and threats to its resources to adjacent homeowners and private land-

-- such as the Rio Grande cutthroat trout. - Continue to expand the park's data management systems (e.g., geographic information system (GIS), research database, and literature database) for analyzing, modeling, predicting, and testing trends in resource conditions. - Continue to regularly update the park's resource stewardship plan and prioritize actions needed to protect, manage, and study park resources. - Apply mitigation techniques to minimize impacts of construction and other activities on park resources.
+- owners.
+Information will include wildlife, wildfire, nonnative plants, etc. - Conserve and restore habitats for threatened and endangered species such as the Rio Grande cutthroat trout. - Continue to expand the park's data management systems (e.g., geographic information system (GIS), research database, and literature database) for analyzing, modeling, predicting, and testing trends in resource conditions. - Continue to regularly update the park's resource stewardship plan and prioritize actions needed to protect, manage, and study park resources. - Apply mitigation techniques to minimize impacts of construction and other activities on park resources.